Esri/arcgis-runtime-samples-android/kotlin/show-location-history/README.md

 ## How to use the sample

 Tap the floating action button to start tracking your location, which will appear as points on the map.
 A line will connect the points for easier visualization.
 Tap the button again to stop updating the location history.
-This sample uses a simulated data source to allow the sample to be useful on desktop/non-mobile devices.
+This sample uses a simulated data source.
 To track a user's real position, use the `DefaultLocationDataSource` instead.

 ## How it works

 1. Request location permission from the Android operating system.
 2. Create a graphics overlay to show each point and another graphics overlay to display the route polyline.
 3. Create a `SimulatedLocationDataSource` and initialize it with a polyline.
 Start the `SimulatedLocationDataSource` to begin receiving location updates.
 4. Use a `LocationChangedListener` on the `simulatedLocationDataSource` to get location updates.
 5. On location updates, store that location, display the location as a point on the map, and recreate the route polyline.

 ## Relevant API